Green Terror Cichlid vs Guppy: Complete Comparison (2026)

 Health and Lifespan Comparison

 Green Terror Cichlid has a typical lifespan of 12-15 years, while Guppy lives approximately 2-3 years.
 Health profiles differ significantly between these fish.
-Green Terror Cichlid is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Green Terror Cichlid is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Guppy faces its own health challenges including Fin Rot, Ich (White Spot Disease), Guppy Disease (Protozoan Infection).
 Green Terror Cichlid has 1 documented predispositions compared to 3 for Guppy, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health